gamerjamer43/Boron/README.md

 ### Packages and Imports

 ```
-#import Console
+#import Math
 ```

-Imports are also really simple, just #import said package, and you can use it's methods
+Imports are also really simple, just #import said package, and you can use it's methods!

 ```
-Console.out("Hello world!")
+math.sin(0.5)
 ```

 ---